-Join Dana Robinson for an in-depth discussion in this video Trade secret infringement, part of Intellectual Property Fundamentals.
+Join Dana Robinson for an in-depth discussion in this video Trade secret infringement, part of Understanding Intellectual Property.

 …So, what does a trade secret get you?…You claim you have a trade secret and what does that get you?…It gets you the right to sue somebody for breach.…Misappropriation of trade secrets is what we call it.…Well, what do you need to do in…order sue somebody for misappropriation of trade secrets?…Well, for starters, you have to show that it was a trade secret.…It was secret.…It had value.…And you took reasonable measures to protect its secrecy.…If you can prove that, that's the first part.…Second part is misappropriation.…